Frequently Asked Questions about TLC’s Certify Your Own Dog Program

 Is there a specific Timeframe where the Companion Paws certification program must be completed?

-Due to the nature of this program, final certification testing must be completed within a 4 month period after passing the 1st Temperament Assessment.
-If you have passed a 1st temperament Assessment and have registered for the second part of the program, you will only need to pay for the retesting fees and not for the whole program again, if you have not completed the program within the 4 month period.
+Due to the nature of this program, final certification testing must be completed within a 4 to 6 month period after passing the 1st Temperament Assessment.
+If you have passed a 1st temperament Assessment and have registered for the second part of the program, you will only need to pay for the retesting fees and not for the whole program again, if you have not completed the program within the 4 to 6 month period.

 If retake assessments or retake evaluations are required, the time may be extended with approval from Companion Paws.